damncabbage/damncabbage.github.io/_posts/2017-01-11-effective-types-type-wrappers-with-flow2.markdown

 }
 ```

-We have a function that produces.
-What if, to make any `Email`s, we had to put everything through the `validateEmail` function?
+We have a function that produces `Email`.
+What if, to make an `Email`, we had to put the input through the `validateEmail` function?

 ```
 // ----- email.js -----